Presence in the Pause: Interiority and its Radical Immanence and Jennifer Ling Datchuk: Eat Bitterness, on view May 20–September 17, 2023.

 LOW END Design

-Graduate students participating in the University of Nebraska-Lincoln’s design-build program, FACT (Fabrication and Construction Team), worked in close collaboration with Jeff Day, UNL professor and architect with Actual Architecture, artist and carpenter Sean Ward, musicians, sound engineers, mechanical experts, and Bemis staff to envision the new facilities for Bemis’s Sound Art + Experimental Music Program.
-Under the guidance of Day, the students designed and helped build the Program’s custom facilities including a recording and rehearsal studio and music venue, LOW END.
-Forthcoming amenities as part of this program include a green room for performers, a custom bar, and pre-event lounge.
+Graduate students participating in the University of Nebraska-Lincoln’s design-build program, FACT (Fabrication and Construction Team), worked in close collaboration with Jeff Day, UNL professor and architect with Actual Architecture, artist and carpenter Sean Ward, musicians, sound engineers, mechanical experts, and Bemis staff to envision the facilities for Bemis’s Sound Art + Experimental Music Program.
+Under the guidance of Day, the students designed and helped build the Program’s custom facilities including a recording and rehearsal studio.
+In LOW END, amenities include a green room for performers, a custom bar, and pre-event lounge.

 LOW END Bemis Center for Contemporary Arts Photo by Colin Conces12